Blog

 After the care plan is established and coverage is confirmed, care begins on a schedule that works for the veteran and their family.
 Our RN continues to supervise all care, update the plan as needs change, and communicate with the VA and any other treating providers.

-Why BrightStar Care of Burleson for Veterans Home Care
+Why Choose BrightStar Care of Burleson for Veterans Home Care

 Veteran families in SW Fort Worth and Burleson have several home care options.
 Here is what distinguishes BrightStar Care of Burleson:

 • Joint Commission Accreditation — the gold standard in home health care quality, earned by fewer than 10% of home care agencies nationwide.
-This accreditation means our clinical protocols, documentation, staff training, and quality processes have been independently verified.
+Our clinical protocols, documentation, staff training, and quality processes have been independently verified.

 • Veterans benefit expertise — we accept VA Community Care, VA Aid & Attendance, TRICARE, and CHAMPVA.
-Our team assists families with documentation needs as part of the intake process.
+Our team assists families with documentation needs during intake.

-• No contracts required — veterans and families are not locked into long-term agreements.
+• No contracts required — veterans and families are never locked into long-term agreements.

-• 24/7 availability with live answer — when something changes at 2 a.m., you reach a real person, not a voicemail system.
+• 24/7 availability with live answer — when something changes at 2 a.m., you reach a real person, not a voicemail.

 • Pediatric and adult nursing capabilities — for veteran families with dependent children who also have skilled nursing needs.